das-peter/drupal_clients/README.txt

     connection type's edit form.
   - connectionSettingsForm_submit(), which should provide any processing of the form specific to your connection type.
-  - callMethod(), which should call a remote method and return the result.
+  - callMethodArray(), which should call a remote method and return the result.